 I am pleased to invite you to our Annual Meeting of Stockholders of A. O. Smith Corporation, to be held at the U.S. Chamber of Commerce, 1615 H Street, NW, Washington, D.C.
 20062, on Monday, April 15, 2013, at 5:15 P.M., Eastern Daylight Time.
-At this meeting, you will be asked to vote to elect directors, approve the compensation of our named executive officers by advisory vote, ratify the appointment of our independent registered public accounting firm, approve an amendment to our Certificate of Incorporation to increase the number of authorized shares of Common Stock, approve an amendment to our Certificate of Incorporation to decrease the number of authorized shares of Class A Common Stock, and consider any other business that may properly come before the meeting.
+At this meeting, you will be asked to vote to elect directors, approve the compensation of our named executive officers by advisory vote, ratify the appointment of our independent registered public accounting firm, approve an amendment to our Certificate of Incorporation to increase the number of authorized shares of Common Stock and decrease the number of authorized shares of Class A Common Stock, and consider any other business that may properly come before the meeting.